Securing Mobile: Settings

 - Notifications > Siri Suggestions > Allow Notifications: Off

-- Privacy > Safety Check: This is a good tool if you’re not using a brand-new Apple ID.
+- Privacy & Security > Safety Check: This is a good tool if you’re not using a brand-new Apple ID.
 It will show you any files you are sharing, any other devices you are logged into, etc and allow you to remotely disable them.

-- Privacy > Lockdown Mode: On (This will disable a significant number of features, however if you are able to live without them, it will help protect other users who need this feature from being easily identified.)
+- Privacy & Security > Lockdown Mode: On (This will disable a significant number of features, however if you are able to live without them, it will help protect other users who need this feature from being easily identified.)

 - App Store > App Updates: On